 I would also recommend listening to Kate’s Childless Millennial podcast episode which is the other thing giving me courage to post this!

 My PANK (Professional Aunt, No Kids – I learned about it from Erica Cerulo but the term was actually coined by Melanie Notkin) lifestyle and DINK (Dual Income, No Kids) aspirations aren’t exactly a secret, but this is something I haven’t written about in depth, probably because (as important as I think it is to talk about), writing a post like this has a permanence to it and also has a lot of risks: offending someone, inviting others in to my life to give advice I’m not asking for, scaring potential dates who google me away, I could go on.

 I also want to make sure you all know that this is not by any means a critique of anyone else’s life decisions.
 I love my mom friends!
 Being a parent is awesome.
-I like kids!
+I like kids.
+Scratch that, I love kids.
 Half of my favorite instagram follows involve children.
 Some of my mom friends apologize to me about all the kid pics and I reassure them: I AM HERE for your cute kid pics.
 Lastly: I know so many people who have struggled with infertility.
 I can’t imagine what that feels like and if that is you, please know: I am sending you the biggest hug ever.

 I am writing this post more to normalize my own feelings as I know that many people feel the same as I do, but nobody really talks about.
 Any time I touch on it (even lightly) on Instagram, it leads to really thoughtful and interesting exchanges in the DMs.

 If you don’t want to have kids you are not a heartless, child-hating troll.